-- If you are requesting that we pay you back for a drug you have already bought, we must give you our answer within 14 calendar days after we receive your request. - o If we do not give you a decision within 14 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 30 calendar days after we receive your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal our decision.
+- We must give you our answer within 14 calendar days after we receive your request. - If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization. - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 30 calendar days after we receive your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal.

-Step 3: If we say no to your appeal, you decide if you want to continue with the appeals process and make another appeal.
+Step 4: If we say no to your appeal, you decide if you want to continue with the appeals process and make another appeal.

-- If we say no to your appeal, you then choose whether to accept this decision or continue by making another appeal. - If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process (see below).
+• If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process.

-Section 6.6 Step-by-step: How to make a Level 2 Appeal
+Section 6.6 Step-by-step: How to make a Level 2 appeal